 - PhD in Chemistry with 10+ Years of Teaching Experience

 - Certified Spanish Teacher with 15+ Years of Experience

-Please note that your profile title - what students see when viewing your public Wyzant profile - will remain the same.
+Please note that your profile title - what students see when viewing your public profile listed on Wyzant - will remain the same.
 Subject-specific titles will only appear in search results, and students will never see more than one subject-specific title when performing a search.
 These titles, and your subject qualifications, will not replace information normally found on your profile, such as your Free Response; they are intended to highlight areas of expertise in order to help students more quickly locate tutors whose experience aligns with their learning goals.
 Make sure you’re ready and relevant by visiting your Subjects page to get approved in the subjects that match your expertise, submit written qualification info for each subject that gives students more detailed information about your experience and ability to tutor proficiently in a given subject, and compose your subject-specific titles.